 These critters only target asparagus- both adults and larvae chew the tips and ferns.
 They overwinter in plant debris, so making yard cleanup a priority can be helpful for prevention.
 In early spring, adults feed on the fresh new tips, causing them to bend.
 The larvae feed on spears and foliage.
 Handpick them off plants, or apply neem or insecticidal soap.
 Watch out for little brown eggs on the spears, and scrape them off when found.

 If deer frequent your area, it’s difficult to keep them from munching your garden.
 In addition to repellents that use scent or sound, (or motion activated water scarecrows) good fencing is key to keeping them out of the garden.
 You can also plant deer-resistant plants in your yard.
 More info on this can be found here.

 Nothing is more ubiquitous than snails and slugs that munch on your growing plants.
-They can be hard to control, as they hide very effectively under garden debris and anything lying around the yard that provides dark, moist, and cool conditions: debris, boards, or plastic containers, etc. that they can hide under.
-Setting up traps, using copper barriers, or using Sluggo can help ward off these hungry pests.
+They can be hard to control, as they hide very effectively under garden debris and anything lying around the yard that provides dark, moist, and cool conditions: debris, boards, plastic containers, etc. Setting up traps, using copper barriers, or using Sluggo can help ward off these hungry pests.